dummyx/younipalendar/README.md

 # younipalendar

 ## Usage
-Install guietta then run the script.
+Install the dependencies then run the script.

 ## Disclaimer
 It may not work.